-Kathy Wells McNeil only had to watch the international news over the winter months to realize she did not want to get caught flatfooted when the fast-spreading COVID-19 virus reached Sudbury.
+Kathy Wells McNeil only had to watch the international news over the winter months to realize she did not want to get caught flatfooted by the time the fast-spreading COVID-19 virus reached Sudbury.

 Two months ago, the owner and CEO of Total Nursing Care placed a call to have a local glass installer attach a large plexiglass screen to the reception counter of her occupational testing clinic on Regent Street.

 “We got a jumpstart on most people in town because we had all our PPE (personal protective equipment) ordered, sanitizer, masks, gowns and gloves provided to all of our staff.
 Kind of the last thing we did was put the plexiglass in.”